-Will County State’s Attorney James W. Glasgow has a long and distinguished career during which he has implemented groundbreaking initiatives to investigate, prosecute and prevent crime.
+Will County State’s Attorney James W. Glasgow is the longest serving State’s Attorney in Will County history.
+He has a long and distinguished career during which he has implemented groundbreaking initiatives to investigate, prosecute and prevent crime.
+State’s Attorney Glasgow:

-- Formed Will County’s first Gang Prosecution Unit and organized gang sweeps that reduced local gang shootings dramatically in the 1990s and were featured on Peter Jennings’ World News Tonight.
+- Formed Will County’s first Gang Prosecution Unit and organized gang sweeps that reduced local gang shootings and took drug dealers off our streets in the 1990s.
+The sweeps were featured on Peter Jennings’ World News Tonight.

 - Pioneered Will County’s first Specialized Domestic Violence Court, which mandated abuser counseling to break the destructive cycle of violence.